vicjulrin/Matching_Counterfactual_Forest/README.md

     ## Null Deviance:       12280
     ## Residual Deviance: 8159  AIC: 8207

-    # The results of this  model are organized as a correlation matrix, which displays multicollinearity among covariates with respect to the response variable typegov.
+    # The results of this  model are organized as a correlation matrix, which displays multicollinearity among covariates with respect to the response variable type of governance group.
     cordataR<- summary(test_multicor, correlation=T)[["correlation"]] %>% as.data.frame.matrix()
-    cordataR[,"(Intercept)"]<- NULL; cordataR<- cordataR[2:nrow(cordataR), ]# ELIMINAR INTERCEPT MATRIZ DE CORRELACION NACol<- names(which(rowSums(is.na(cordataR)) > (ncol(cordataR)/2) ))
+    cordataR[,"(Intercept)"]<- NULL; cordataR<- cordataR[2:nrow(cordataR), ]# Remove intercept from correlation matrix NACol<- names(which(rowSums(is.na(cordataR)) > (ncol(cordataR)/2) ))
     cordata<- cordataR %>% {.[!names(.) %in% NACol,]} %>% {.[,!colnames(.) %in% NACol]}; cordata[is.na(cordata)]<-0